GeorgePaps/Blog/myBlog/content/posts/bookReviews/GEB.md

 An arguably ambitious goal.
 Surprisingly,
-what you come to realize throughout the book, is that to some extend, he succeeds.
+what you come to realize throughout the book, is that to some extend he succeeds.
 His concept of convoluted,
 multi-level strange loops seems to